aimacode/old-links/README.md

      url     = 'http://agents.umbc.edu'
      topics  = {'intro', 'agents'}
      genre   = 'edu'
-     comment = 'One of the best sites for agent news and software.'
+     comment = 'Great site for agent news and software.'

 The optional `*` means that the item is *highly recommended*.
 A link can have one or more comma-separated topics (but only one genre).
 We supply [code](parse.py) to parse this format.
 The topics and genres are as follows: